Skip to content

 🚧 This document is in progress 🚧

-The language resides in the zmbt::expr namespace and consists of keywords that can be parametrized and combined into a single expression, resulting in a pure function of type JSON -> JSON, which is evaluated by test model runners.
+The language resides in the zmbt::expr namespace and consists of keywords that can be parametrized and combined into a single expression, resulting in a pure JSON -> JSON function, which is evaluated by test model runners.
 The language belongs to a family of tacit programming languages.
-As it operates on JSON, certain elements may resemble the jq language, however, expressions focus more on a simpler syntax and certain test-specific features like typed operator handling.
+As it operates on JSON, certain elements may resemble the jq language, however, expressions focus more on a simpler syntax and certain test-specific features such as typed operator handling.

 Syntax